 Students must write a master's essay, which will normally be based on the practicum experience.
-The essay is read and approved by a committee that must consist of at least one faculty member in Human Genetics and one from outside the department.
+The essay is read and approved by an MPH Essay Committee that must consist of at least one faculty member in Human Genetics and one from outside the department.
 The essay must be approved by unanimous vote of the committee.
+A hard copy of the final M.P.H. essay must be provided to each member of the advisory committee and to the Department of Human Genetics.